 - 1. The school is open from 9:00 AM to 3:30 PM for day Future Professionals and 6:00 PM to 10:00 PM for night Future Professionals. - 2.
 The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
 All courses require continuous attendance. - 3.
 The following are mandatory attendance days: Thursday (night); Monday (day).
 Failure to attend mandatory days may result in an advisory. - 4.
 The prescribed attendance schedule must be maintained each week. - 5.
 Future Professionals are required to be in attendance and actively participating in their education.
 When a Future Professional is scheduled for attendance but not present, these will be reflected as absent hours.
 If a Future Professional does not clock in or out properly resulting in the hours not being counted, these will be reflected as absent hours unless the missing time form and necessary documentation is provided as outlined in the catalog.
 If a Future Professional is absent, refer to the school make-up hour policy on how to make-up those hours.
 Please keep in mind make-up hours and policies are optional for the school to provide and may be changed.
-Future Professionals will receive clock hours during the times they fully participate in their learning experience. - 6.
-Future Professionals may not be out of school 14 consecutive calendar days or he or she will be terminated.
+Future Professionals will receive clock hours during the times they fully participate in their learning experience.

+- 6. Future Professionals may not be out of school 14 consecutive calendar days or he or she will be terminated.
 If you have a disability and need an academic adjustment, please notify the Admissions Leader as soon as possible, so the school can review your request.
 A copy of the school's ADA Policy and Request for Accommodations form may be found on the school's website or from the school's Admissions Leader. - 7.
 Core/Protege Attendance Expectation: Future Professionals attend Core/Protege for the first weeks of enrollment.
 During this time the Future Professional must maintain a monthly attendance of 90%.
 If at the conclusion of the month, the Future Professional's progress report does not meet 90% attendance, the Future Professional may be dropped from the program and may be asked to re-enroll in the next Core class start date. - 8.
-Extra Instructional Charges: During the contracted enrollment period, Future Professionals must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
-The Future Professionals are allowed to miss 10% of their scheduled hours before having to pay extra instructional charges.
-The Future Professionals may use the 10% excused absences for vacation, doctor appointments, illness, etc. The school does not accept doctor's notes to excuse absences over the allowed 10% excused absences.
-If the Future Professional must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged the below rate for each hours scheduled to complete after the expected/calculated completion date is reached:
+Extra Instructional Charges: During the contracted enrollment period, the student must maintain a 90% aattendnace averageaverage each month in order to complete the program by the expected/calculated completion date.
+The student is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The student may use the 10% absent hoursfor vacation, doctor appointments, illness, etc.; however, the student may not be out of school for 14 consecutive calendar days or they will be terminated.
+If the Student must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendnace average or failure to complete academic graduation requirements, the student will be charged an additional \$12.00 for each hour scheduled to complete after the expected/calculated completion date is reached.